We must know who we are and where we are.

 Chapter 14: Number Forty-Five

 Feeling less despairing, Farkas drove along the winding, dirt track into the Leleks.
 He had a sense of inevitability as he crossed the walking bridge into Erdo’s territory.
 Although this was his third time crossing that bridge, he had never met Erdo.
 Erdo didn’t say anything as he stood next to the lake but indicated for Farkas to follow him.
-They walked about twenty minutes into the forest and came to an old cottage which Farkas assumed was Erdo’s home.
+They walked thirty minutes into the forest and came to an old cottage which Farkas assumed was Erdo’s home.
 Beyond it was a working farm; rows of vegetables, a small orchard, hens, and some crops in the distance.
 Strange, thought Farkas, that Amira never mentioned, over all these years, that Erdo had a fully-functioning farm.

 On the front wall of the house, Farkas noticed the house number forty-five.
 He wondered what it was forty-five of.
 There was no street or road of any kind.
 There were certainly no other houses.
 Underneath the number was a rustic wicker basket with long, thin branches resting hocus-pocus inside.
 To break the tension, Farkas joked that the basket looked like something for witches brooms.